 The Penn News Network

-If you would like to see a story covered, please send us an email, and we will look into it further.
-If you are a student or a parent interested in the Mass Media Studies program at Penn High School, please read the class descriptions below and fill out the application to get more information about them.
-If you like, you may contact Kevin McNulty, the instructor for each of these classes.
-You can send him an email or stop by room 146 in Penn High School.
-You can also get more information at massmedia.phmschools.org.
+If you are interested in more information about the PNN classes or would like to see a story covered, please contact us, and we will be in touch with you.
+If you are a student or a parent interested in the Mass Media Studies program at Penn High School, please read the class descriptions below and get in touch with Mr. McNulty using the above-linked contact form.
+You can also get more information at kmcnulty.phmschools.org.

 Beginning with media literacy, students participating in this class will not only develop a critical analysis of the moving picture medium, but they will engage in the production of independent film projects.
 Students will examine production from the authoring of screenplays all the way through the pre-production, production, and post-production stages of creation.
-Instruction will be provided through selected readings, the study of the history of filmmaking, utilization of various technologies, lab work, and time in the field producing independent video and audio projects.
+Instruction will be provided through selected readings, the study of the history of film-making, utilization of various technologies, lab work, and time in the field producing independent video and audio projects.
 Students will have the opportunity to screen their work in competitions and film festivals.
-The class will culminate with Penn High School’s Film Festival which has been held in May (tba), in the University of Notre Dame’s DeBartolo Center for Performing Arts.
+The class will culminate with Penn High School’s Film Festival which will take place at the State Theater in South Bend.

-Science Independent Study is a two semester class that will focus on mass-communication in science.
-Many times, science is communicated to the general public by journalists who don’t understand the concepts well, or by scientists who struggle to communicate effectively to a broader audience.
-Either case can lead to misconceptions created in the minds of mass-media consumers.
+This is a two-semester class that will focus on mass communication in science.
 This class will study various media by which science is communicated to the general public and evaluate those messages and the manner in which they are conveyed for quality and effectiveness.
-The class will be working with professionals such as Dr. Beth Archie, a biologist at the University of Notre Dame who will be conducting research on baboons in Kenya, and Peter Annin, former science writer for Time Magazine and current executive director of the Environmental Change Initiative.
-For the final project, the students will produce and screen documentary films that communicate the results and implications of Dr. Archie’s research to the general public.
+The class will be working with Dr. Beth Archie, a biologist at the University of Notre Dame who will be conducting research on baboons in Kenya.
+The students will produce and screen documentary films and a website that communicates the results of Dr. Archie’s research to the general public.
 The goal of the class is to improve students’ literacy in science & mass- communication.